terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 Following limitations currently apply:
 - The only number of IBM Cloud connections we support is **two**.
 - Reuse of IBM Cloud connections is not supported.
-- Private networks in IBM PowerVS service must be in 10.0.0.0/8 range
+- Private networks in IBM PowerVS Workspace must be in 10.0.0.0/8 range
 - **Only SLES15 SP3 and RHEL 8.4 as operating system is supported**

 ## Usage